US Visa Appointment Wait Time 2026: India, Canada, UAE

 • »

-Adjustment of status inside the United States avoids consular appointment delays entirely for qualifying applicants.
-Employment-based professionals with approved I-140 petitions and current priority dates may file Form I-485 at USCIS rather than proceeding through a consulate.
+Adjustment of status within the United States can avoid consular appointment delays for qualifying applicants with approved I-140 petitions and current priority dates.

 U.S. passport, social security card, and green card on American flag Beyond Border